gLaaSSb00m/Rice_Prediction_Web/README.md

 To add support for new rice types, you'll need to:
 1. Retrain the model with new data
 2. Update the class mapping in `views.py` and `api_views.py`
-3. Update the frontend and mobile app to display new types
+3. Update the frontend to display new types

 ## Contributing